swindlesmccoop/P4GPC-Randomizer/README.md

 ## General Info
 This is a work in progress.
-It is not done yet.
-Please do not submit any issues until I publish an actual release.
+Please submit detailed issues in the `Issues` tab.
+Do not spam the `#p4g-help` channel on the Discord!

 This uses bash instead of C# to randomize the files in P4G for Windows because I had no idea what I'm doing with code that someone else wrote in a langauge I barely know, plus scripting is more fun and efficient than using a GUI.